NolanRoose/ngx-simple-datepicker/README.md

 # NgxSimpleDatepicker

-NgxSimpleDatePicker is a custom FromControl with validation, which uses [vanillajs-datepicker](https://github.com/mymth/vanillajs-datepicker) for the selection by calendar part, and which uses [ngx-mask](https://github.com/JsDaddy/ngx-mask) for the free input part.
+NgxSimpleDatePicker is a custom FormControl with validation, which uses [vanillajs-datepicker](https://github.com/mymth/vanillajs-datepicker) for the selection by calendar part, and which uses [ngx-mask](https://github.com/JsDaddy/ngx-mask) for the free input part.